Leibniz137/DAppNodePackage-keep-ecdsa-client/README.md

 # Keep ECDSA Dappnode Package
-This dappnode package will allow you to participate in the keep ropsten testnet.
+This dappnode package will allow you to participate keep-network as a tBTC operator.

 see:
 - https://keep.network/